-- Attracting New Customers and Expanding Locations in which Our Products are Used.
+• Attracting New Customers and Expanding Locations in which Our Products are Used.
 Our future growth depends on our ability to attract new customers and expand the locations across which our current and new customers use our products.
 For calendar years 2022 and 2023, we expect the majority of our new customer growth and new customer location expansion to come from sales of our Voice and Vision products.
-In an effort to attract new customers and expand our locations served, since the first calendar quarter of 2022, we have signed several Voice and Vision pilot customers.
-Certain of these pilot customers have more than a thousand locations each.
-Our goal is to convert these pilot customers into broader customer relationships in calendar year 2023. - Increasing Voice and Vision Product Sales.
+In an effort to attract new customers and expand our locations served, since the first calendar quarter of 2022, we have signed and are now starting to roll out our Presto Touch, Voice and Vision products across three enterprise customers and approximately 10 pilot customers.
+Many of these pilot customers have more than a thousand locations each.
+These customers are testing all three of our products in live locations.
+Our goal is to convert these pilot customers into broader customer relationships in order to meet our forecasts.

+- Increasing Voice and Vision Product Sales.
 Since the first calendar quarter of 2022, we have experienced increased demand for our Voice and Vision products with respect to quick service restaurants, especially from chain enterprises with drive-throughs.
 This accelerated demand is due to the fact that our products mitigate the impact of severe nation-wide labor shortages faced by the restaurant and hospitality industry, as well as the increased cost of employment for these enterprises due to increasing minimum wages and higher costs of labor in general.
 For example, in January 2022, we announced the industry's first enterprise Voice rollout with Checkers, a nation-wide restaurant chain with approximately 840 locations.
-Our goal is to continue to increase sales of our Voice and Vision products to capture new customers. - Increase Platform Revenues.
-As described above, we generate revenue through two main revenue streams: (i) platform revenue and (ii) transaction revenue.
-We believe our overall growth will be largely driven by platform revenue growth, which we eventually expect to have higher margins than transaction revenues.
+Our goal is to continue to increase sales of our Voice and Vision products to capture new customers in order to meet our forecasts. - Increase Platform Revenues.
+As described above, we generate revenue through two main revenue streams: platform revenue and transaction revenue.
+We believe our overall growth will be largely driven by platform revenue growth, which we expect to have higher margins than transaction revenues.
 Platform revenue growth will in turn be driven by an increase in sales of our Voice and Vision products. - Maintain Relationships with Current Customers.
 In order to help foster robust contract renewals, our account management and program management teams conduct quarterly business reviews with our top customers which generate the most value to us, in order to build a pathway to a successful renewal and product upgrade in each fiscal year.
 Successful renewal of our largest customers is critical to our near-term results of operations and is dependent on product execution, key customer relationships, and in part, health of the franchisees for our customers that have a predominantly franchised model.